anujlucky007/bankingTransactions/README.md

 - Build Tool : **Gradle**
 - For Unit test and Api test Micronaut Test

-## How To Use
+## How To Run Application
- Run application using
+ Run application using following command
  - gradle clean build
  - gradle run
  - Use Postman collection present in git root folder